Narrogin Observer Climate Skeptics Headline (Click to read it)

 So the Wheeler unit, which is supported by the Victorian Government, EPA Victoria, Carbon Innovators Network, The Age, and the ABC et al defends a policy position taken by Government Departments, and minor clubs like, y’know, the UN, and yet it’s OK, there’s no fear of government funds being used to propagate a one-sided message, because JoNova is discussing the science (with no government funding, no industry sponsorship, and no university support).
 So that’s what they call balance.

 The rest of us call it government advertising.
 It’s just a different form.
-A government-funded unit gets to use taxpayer dollars to prop up a government policy and help large investment funds and a [...]
+A government-funded unit gets to use taxpayer dollars to prop up a government policy and help large investment funds and a stack [...]

 Our PM’s rapid descent is described as due to the failure of the carbon trading scheme tonight on the 7.30 Report.
 To make it so much more pointed, on top of that, there’s the suggestion that Rudd is driven by anger, and that his latest attack on the Mining Industry (with the massive new tax scheme) is about beating the same forces that succeeded over him on the Emissions Trading Scheme.